DigiBP/25DIGIBP3/README.md

 - Account information and credentials are dispatched via post and informed via email.
 - The process outcomes are stored in a google sheet, and a confirmation email is sent to the applicant.

+Swimlanes:
+- New: "Backend System" --> explanation?
+- Removed: "SAP IDM" from swimlanes and added it in a new pool --> Explanation?

 ## 2.2 How to run the process
   ### 2.2.1 Service tasks

+Implementation of four automated emails in Make:

+1. 2x Send Rejection Email: Sent when a request is denied.
+2. Send Email asking for feedback: Sent when additional information is required from the applicant.
+3. Send Information Email: Sent after account creation to inform the applicant that credentials will be sent via post.

+Each email scenario is triggered via a "webhook custom" module and executed through "My others SMTP connections" using the module "send an email".

   ### 2.2.2 User tasks